The letter to the church in Philadelphia

 Here in the letter is an interesting statement: “Since you have kept my command to endure patiently, I will also keep you from the hour of trial that is going to come on the whole world to test the inhabitants of the earth.”

-What is the hour of trail that will come upon the whole earth?
-And how will Jesus keep us from it?
-The word “keep from” appears otherwise only in the Gospel of John, where Jesus prays for his disciples: “My prayer is not that you take them out of the world but that you protect them from the evil one.”.
-Jesus is not talking about taking them out of the world, but protecting them from the world, as in the Proverbs or the Letter of James.
-So, this statement basically describes the same situation as the Great Tribulation.
+What is the hour of trial and how will Jesus keep us from it?
+The Greek word translated as “keep from” appears otherwise only in the Gospel of John, where Jesus prays for his disciples: “My prayer is not that you take them out of the world but that you protect them from the evil one.”.
+Jesus is not talking about taking them out of the world, but protecting them from the world, as in Proverbs 7/5 or the Letter of James 1:27.
+Thus this statement describes the same situation as the Great Tribulation.